icholy/killable/README.md

 # Killable

-> A packages for graceful shutdowns in Go
+> A package for graceful shutdowns in Go

 A `Killable` has 3 states: